saitho/semantic-release-action-pnpm/README.md

 ```

 #### Passing extra plugins with `extra_plugins`
 The action can be used with `extra_plugins` option to specify plugins which are not in the [default list of plugins of semantic release](https://semantic-release.gitbook.io/semantic-release/usage/plugins#default-plugins).
-When using this option, please make sure that these plugins are also mentioned in your [semantic release config’s plugins](https://semantic-release.gitbook.io/semantic-release/usage/configuration#plugins) array.
+When using this option, please make sure that these plugins are also mentioned in your [semantic release configâ€™s plugins](https://semantic-release.gitbook.io/semantic-release/usage/configuration#plugins) array.
 For example, if you want to use `@semantic-release/git` and `@semantic-release/changelog` extra plugins, these must be added to `extra_plugins` in your actions file and `plugins` in your [release config file](https://semantic-release.gitbook.io/semantic-release/usage/configuration#configuration-file) as shown bellow:

 ```yaml
 steps: